ayoub3bidi/mercury/README.md

 ## Test the API

-You can print the Swagger doc here: http://localhost:8000
+You can check the Swagger doc here: http://localhost:8000

 ```shell
 $ curl localhost:5002/v1/health